 - There is an FAQ webpage, accessible from the Junior Mathematics page, which should be checked before making email enquiries.

 - Please note the eligibility for using the Maths Learning Centre (MLC).

 - Beginning in week 3, students will be able to seek help with the material from "duty tutors" on Tuesdays 1-2pm, in Carslaw room 830 and Thursdays 1-2pm, in Carslaw room 830.
 (This is in addition to lecturers' consultations.)

 - On any day of tutorial which is a public holiday, students can attend any other tutorials on voluntary base or simply attempt the tutorial questions by themselves.
 As attending a tutorial in this case is optional, the tutors will not mark these attendances.

 - We have set up consultation time to help you in preparing for the final exam.
 Please also note the front page of exam. page and formula sheet.
 All these informations are available below under Examination.

 - All tables

-- All the necessary tables will be provided in the quizzes and exam.
+- All the necessary tables will be provided in all assessments (quizzes and final exam).

 - The two quizzes below are closed book tests.
 However, you can access the School's Computer Network during the quiz to get formulae sheet, statistical tables, basic R commands and other information from the course website.
 There will be some questions related to use of the statistical package R. You are NOT allowed to USE your own LAPTOP during this quiz, unless there are valid reasons through medical and/or disability services.